London for proptech

 A daytime view of a glass arch with office buildings in the background

-London is the European capital for property tech (proptech), home to more than 600 companies, and one of the leading centres globally.
-Here are five reasons why proptech is thriving in the city.
+London is the European capital for property tech, home to more than 600 companies, and one of the leading centres globally.
+Find out why proptech in London is thriving.

 1. London's ecosystem